noroutine/noroutine.github.com/index.md

 If you plan to kick-off new IT-product, project or even complete department - we will help you build highly-available agile infrastructures, teams and tooling, that will make you, your teams and your customers satisfied about your new venture,

-If you face growth and want to increase your uptime and keep risky changes under control and deliver on time - we'll pove you a way to achieve both HA and continuous delivery
+If you face growth and want to increase your uptime and keep risky changes under control and deliver on time - we'll pave you a way to achieve both HA and continuous delivery

+### Where are we?

+We are in the cloud, but our hearts are in Munich, Germany

 ### How to reach us
 Send something at oleksiy at noroutine dot me to get in touch, and we'll come back to you